sdubois-tapdemo/spring-coding-docs/Actuator.md

 # Spring Boot Actuator
 Spring Boot Actuator is a module that provides production-ready features to monitor and manage your Spring Boot application.
 It offers various endpoints and metrics that can be used for monitoring, health checks, auditing, and managing your application.
+A full list of the Spring Actuators can be found here [Spring Actuators](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#actuator.endpoints)

-## Spring Boot Starter Parent
+## Spring Boot Actuators Features
 - Exposes endpoints to monitor and manage your application
 - You easily get DevOps functionality out-of-the-box
 - Simply add the dependency to your POM file
 - REST endpoints are automatically added to your application

-## Spring Boot Starters
-A full list of the Spring Actuators can be found here [Spring Actuators](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#actuator.endpoints)

 ## Actuator Types
 Endpoints are prefixed with: /actuator ie. http://localhost:8080/actuator.
 Here is a list of standard actuators